talvorn/talvorn.github.io/wikidump/Research_Sect.md

 ## **Opinion of Other Sects**

-**Air** - "Interesting control over electrical forces which does not stray over into magnetism, but does also incluse isolation of areas of low and high air pressure in order to induce wind movement."
+**Air** - "Interesting control over electrical forces which does not stray over into magnetism, but does also include isolation of areas of low and high air pressure in order to induce wind movement."

 **Dark** - "Seems to be able to accelerate some forms of decay in order to rot and destroy, as well as cause severe inflammation of the nervous system causing an excess of pain.
 All together it does not donate very much to a learning environment."